hildjj/draft-hildebrand-spud-prototype/draft-hildebrand-spud-prototype.md

 ## Address translation

-SPUD-aware path elements that perform Network Address Translation MUST send a path declaration describing the translation that was done, using the following key/value pairs:
+SPUD-aware path elements that perform Network Address Translation MUST send a path declaration describing the translation that was done, only to the endpoint whose address was translated (the "internal" side in a typical NAT deployment).
+It uses the following key/value pairs:

 "translated-external-address" (byte string, major type 2) : The translated external IPv4 address or IPv6 address for this endpoint, as a